An Introduction to Ferrum College

 All college-owned student housing has the following amenities: cable, internet, free

-laundry, parking decal if needed, meal plan, furnishings, paid utilities, and Residence
+laundry, parking decal if needed, meal plan, furnishings and paid utilities.

 FERRUM VILLAGE EAST AND WEST, 602 Apartments, and HILLCREST APARTMENTS house approximately